ruigaspar/Flash_MINI-W1-2CH_with_OpenBK7231N/README.md

 1. Download the last release of flash tool [here](https://github.com/openshwprojects/BK7231GUIFlashTool/releases).
 2. Plug the UART Converter on USB port.
 3. Select the COM Port.
-4. Select chip type BK7231N.
+4. Select chip type `BK7231N`.
-5. Click on button 'download lastest from web.'
+5. Click on the button `Download latest from web`.
-6. Select the last firmware
+6. Select the last firmware.
-7. Click on button 'Do backup and flash new'
+7. Click on the button `Do backup and flash new`.

 ![](images/BK7231GUIFlashTool.png)